 - “My arena base is not draining – we have a swimming pool after rainfall.”

 - “The arena base is getting uneven because of uneven watering of overhead sprinklers.”

-4. What materials do you use?
+4. What materials do you use in a riding arena?

-Good sand isn’t cheap, but don’t be tempted to go with ‘dirty sand’ or ‘river sand’ or ‘manufactured sand’ – those not only won’t provide the arena footing that you want no matter which additives you choose, they will also wear out much more quickly and decompose into stone dust in no time.
-The upfront expense of getting the right sand the first time around makes for an economical arena when measured over the long haul.
+Good sand isn’t cheap, but don’t be tempted to go with ‘dirty sand’ or ‘river sand’ or ‘manufactured sand’ – they won’t provide the arena footing that you want, no matter which additives you choose.
+They will also wear out much quicker and decompose into stone dust in no time.
+The upfront expense of getting the right sand the first time around makes for an economical choice when measured over the long haul.

-SoilTex Geo-textile sand additives are the only additives proven to efficiently improve your sand arena footing.
-SoilTex consists of a soft, thick needle felt which fibers have the ability to connect to the sand assuring the knitting and cushion effect to the sand.
+FSGeoTEX geotextile sand additives are the only additives proven to efficiently improve your sand arena footing.
+FSGeoTEX consists of a soft, thick needle felt which fibers have the ability to connect to the sand assuring the knitting and cushion effect to the sand.
 The result is a stable yet springy arena footing.
-SoilTex’s special blend has a certain percentage of extra fibers to assure the connecting of the sand grains.
-Cheap felt, which is thin and stiff won’t work as well.
-So if you are out shopping for geo-textiles, compare the samples for quality.
-Unlike rubber which is a loose particle and cannot connect to the sand, Soiltex creates the perfect equestrian surface that provides:
+The FSGeoTEX special blend has a certain percentage of extra fibers to assure the connecting of the sand grains.
+Cheap felt, which is thin and stiff, won’t work as well.
+So, if you are out shopping for geotextiles, compare the samples for quality.
+Always look for a thicker geotextile which can also hold moisture in the horse arena footing.

 - Spring and cushion

-Footing Solutions USA – California Arena Footing Specialists
+Footing Solutions USA – Nationwide Footing Specialists